 - Associate degree, requiring a minimum of two years to complete.

-- Classes are offered during the day, evening, online or any a combination that works for you.
+- Classes are offered in-person, online or any a combination that works for you.

 - High school articulation courses accepted.